SriSatyaKalyan/UITestingFramework-IntelliJ/README.md

 * ***getConfirm***
 This test script verifies if clicking on the 'Confirm' button in the 'Switch to Alert Example' is generating a pop-up with the text entered in the corresponding text-entry box
 * ***getElementDisplayedTitle***
+This test script verifies that the title of 'Element Displayed Example' section contains 'Element Displayed'
 * ***getSwitchAlertTitle***
+This test script verifies that the title of 'Switch To Alert Example' section contains 'Switch To Alert'
 * ***getSwitchTabTitle***
+This test script verifies that the title of 'Switch Tab Example' section contains 'Switch Tab Example'
 * ***getSwitchWindowTitle***
+This test script verifies that the title of 'Switch Window Example' section contains 'Switch Window Example'
 * ***getTable***
+This test script verifies that the combined price of all the courses in the 'Web Table Example' table is 235
 * ***getTableTitle***
+This test script verifies that the title of 'Web Table Example' section contains 'Web Table'
 * ***iFrameOperation***
+:question: This test script used to verify the text of the home page in the iframe but the homepage has changed.
+THIS TEST IS NOW FAILING.
 * ***iFrameTitle***
+:question: This test used to verify the title of the iframe with the expected text of "".
+This test is now marked as FAILED.
 * ***mouseHoverTitle***

 * ***mouseHoverSelectReload***
 * ***mouseHoverSelectTop***